 - Novartis, as global transaction counsel, on the separation and spin-off of Sandoz, its generics and biosimilars division.

 - Moderna on its collaboration with CARsgen Therapeutics for the development of a combination therapy consisting of an mRNA-based cancer vaccine and an autologous CAR-T therapy.

-- Moderna on a strategic collaboration and license of CytomX's Probody technology for use with Moderna's mRNA therapeutics, including a $35 million upfront cash payment and up to $1.2 billion in milestones.
+- Moderna on a strategic collaboration and license of CytomX's Probody technology for use with Moderna's mRNA therapeutics.

-- AbbVie on a strategic research collaboration and option to license HotSpot Therapeutics' discovery-stage IRF5 small molecule allosteric therapy for the treatment of autoimmune diseases, including a $40 million upfront cash payment, an additional $295 million in option fees and R&D milestones, and the potential for commercial milestones and royalties.
+- AbbVie on a strategic research collaboration and option to license HotSpot Therapeutics' discovery-stage IRF5 small molecule allosteric therapy for the treatment of autoimmune diseases.

-- AbbVie on a research collaboration and licensing agreement with Caribou Biosciences for Caribou's next-generation Cas12a CRISPR hybrid RNA-DNA genome editing and cell therapy platforms, including a $40 million upfront cash and equity payment, an additional $300 million in payments upon achieving various development milestones and royalties.
+- AbbVie on a research collaboration and licensing agreement with Caribou Biosciences for Caribou's next-generation Cas12a CRISPR hybrid RNA-DNA genome editing and cell therapy platforms.

 - Affimed on a strategic cooperation with Artiva Biotherapeutics for the joint development of a combination therapy in the field of immuno-oncology.